-So, who better than our experts in earthworks and excavation to share a wealth of information about digging ditches?
-This will be very useful if you plan to dig a ditch or are considering hiring a company to do it for you.
+So, who better than our experts in earthworks and excavation to share a wealth of information about how to dig a ditch with an excavator?
+This will be very useful if you plan to dig a ditch or are considering hiring an excavation company to do it for you.

 WHAT IS A DITCH?